 In an old growth forest, trees grow slowly and primarily upward.
 While they spend most of their energy growing tall reaching for the sun, relatively little girth is put on year after year.
 As a result, their growth rings are very narrow, which can be seen when the wood is sawn.
 This tight ring pattern identifies old growth wood.
 On this continent, this difference can be seen especially with pine and oak, species which tend to exhibit a wide grain pattern in newly lumbered wood.
 Pine in particular is farmed in such a way as to produce very fast growing trees.
 For some, the tight grain of old growth wood is a thing of beauty, and choosing it a matter of personal aesthetics.
 It is admired because it signifies the rarity of the wood or just because it is deemed beautiful.
 But there are other benefits to old growth wood, including greater strength, stability, rot resistance, and insect resistance.
 Although a good reclaimed wood artisan will treat this old wood for insects by kiln drying or fumigation (we prefer a borax solution for its environmental friendliness when chemical treating), new insect damage is virtually unheard of in old growth antique wood.
 The nutrients and soft moist environment sought by wood boring insects have long since vanished by the time this wood is reclaimed.

-Old growth white oak beam cut to show a cross section, 20+ rings per inch; ca. 1790, Floyd, VA.
+Old growth white oak beam cut to show a cross section, 20+ rings per inch, and old worm chase; ca. 1790, Floyd, VA.